codio-templates/ThinkJava2/.guides/content/conditionals-and-logic-example-program.md

 In this chapter, you have seen relational and logical operators, `if` statements, boolean methods, and validating input.
-The following program shows how the individual code examples in the previous section fit together:
+The program on the left shows how the individual code examples in the previous section fit together.